Warren G. Harding: Reassessment

-Trani faults Harding's own lack of depth and decisiveness as bringing about his tarnished legacy.
-Still, some authors and historians continue to call for a reevaluation of the Harding presidency.
+In historical rankings of the U.S. presidents during the decades after his term in office, Harding was often rated among the worst.
+However, in recent decades, some authors and historians have begun to reassess the conventional views of Harding's historical record in office.
 In The Spoils of War (2016), Bruce Bueno de Mesquita and Alastair Smith place Harding first in a combined ranking of fewest wartime deaths and highest annual per capita income growth during each president's time in office.
-Murray argued that Harding sowed the seeds for his administration's poor standing: